Easy Upgrades and Modifications For Your Electric Guitar

 If shielding your guitar doesn’t improve your hum and you’ve gone through the guide on getting rid of hum, the other option is to buy a set of Noiseless pickups.
 These pickups are designed to give you an authentic single-coil tone without the hum that usually comes with single-coils.

 There are a lot of options for noiseless pickups so if you like single-coil tone but don’t like how much noise your pickups are producing, it’s worth looking at options like these.
+Read through this guide for advice on how to change your pickups.

 Get More Tonal Options With Coil-Splitting